-In connection with the acquisition of Edifice (see Note B), we borrowed \$11.0 million under our line of credit to fund a portion of the cash paid for the acquisition.
+There were no borrowings under the revolving credit agreement in 2013.
+In connection with the acquisition of Edifice in 2012 (see Note B), we borrowed \$11.0 million under our line of credit to fund a portion of the cash paid for the acquisition.
 On September 11, 2012, this debt was repaid in full with a portion of the proceeds received from our public offering of common stock on that date (see Note I).
-There were no borrowings under the revolving credit agreement in 2011.

-As of December 31, 2012, there were no borrowings outstanding, approximately \$16.8 million was available for borrowings, and we were in compliance with all covenants under the revolving credit agreement.
+As of December 31, 2013, there were no borrowings outstanding, approximately \$20.0 million was available for borrowings, and we were in compliance with all covenants under the revolving credit agreement.